masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ### First-level cache

-[`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) or [Apache Kafka Streams](https://kafka.apache.org/documentation/streams/) act as first-level cache of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/): **data coming from the Apache Kafka cluster updates their content while the system is running without a specific request**.
+[`KNetCompactedReplicator`](https://github.com/masesgroup/KNet/blob/master/src/net/KNet/Specific/Replicator/KNetCompactedReplicator.cs) or [Apache Kafka Streams](https://kafka.apache.org/documentation/streams/) act as first-level cache of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/): **data coming from the Apache Kafka cluster updates their content while the system is running**.
+The behavior is intrinsic and does not need any extra call to the back-end.

 ### Data storage